LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/09_the_animatedsprite_class/index.md

 ## The Animation Class

 Before we can create animated sprites, we need a way to manage animation data.
-Let's create an `Animation` class to encapsulate this information.
+We will create an `Animation` class to encapsulate this information.
 In the *Graphics* folder within the *MonoGameLibrary* project, add a new file named *Animation.cs* with this initial structure:

 [!code-csharp[](./snippets/animation.cs#declaration)]

 ### Animation Properties

 An animation requires two key pieces of information: the sequence of frames to display and the timing between them.
-Let's add these properties to the `Animation` class:
+Add these properties to the `Animation` class:

 [!code-csharp[](./snippets/animation.cs#members)]

 The `Frames` property stores the collection of texture regions that make up the animation sequence.
-The order of regions in this collection is important; they'll be displayed in the same sequence they're added, creating the animation's movement.
+The order of regions in this collection is important; they will be displayed in the same sequence they are added, creating the animation's movement.
 For example, in our bat animation, the frames would be ordered to show the wings moving up, then fully extended, then down.

 The `Delay` property defines how long each frame should be displayed before moving to the next one.
 This timing control allows us to adjust the speed of our animations; a shorter delay creates faster animations, while a longer delay creates slower ones.